Are You Codependent? Take The Codependency Quiz

 They also fear being rejected or abandoned by the dependent partner, thereby keeping them in a relationship despite knowing that it is intrinsically harmful.

-There is an obvious distinction to be made between an unhealthy codependent relationship and a healthy one where partners know how to take care of each other without losing their own identity.
+There is a clear distinction to be made between an unhealthy codependent relationship, and that of a healthy one where partners know how to take care of each other without losing their own identity.

 What follows is a list of characteristics that codependents often exhibit.
 You may be codependent if three or more of these fit your personality.

 You feel responsible for other people’s feelings, thoughts, actions, choices, and well-being.

 It is easier for you to feel and express anger about injustices done to others than about injustices done to you.

 You feel best and most comfortable when you are giving to others.